 10 x 9″ x 1/4”

-The resulting book, Newark 1967: A Narrative in Black and White, examines the reality of “domestic” violence, both on the streets of Newark and in the abusive household that I grew up in.
-(In one telling image from the book, my mother is shown photographed by my father, against her will, and with the black eye that he gave her).
-Juxtaposing press photographs taken on the streets of downtown Newark with portraits of family members in the high-rise where we lived, the book troubles the relationships between racism and sexism, as well as the hidden parallels that exist across class.
+Newark 1967: A Narrative in Black and White examines the reality of “domestic unrest,” both on the streets of Newark and in the abusive household that I grew up in.
+The book troubles the relationships between racism and sexism, as well as the hidden parallels that exist across culture and class.

-What began, in the months before Covid-19, as a seemingly historical project, quickly became, in the aftermath of the George Floyd murder and Black Lives Matter protests across the country, an eerie parallel to the racist/sexist violence that exists and flourishes in contemporary America.
+What began, in the months before Covid-19, as a historical project, quickly became, in the aftermath of the George Floyd murder and Black Lives Matter protests across the country, an eerie parallel to the racist/sexist blueprint of violence in America.